 - Aim to write at least 1000 words so that your topic can be explored sufficiently and cover all areas.

-The free Grammarly tool is a useful application to check the spelling and grammar of your blog article.
+Grammarly is a useful application to check the spelling and grammar of your blog articles.
 This ensures everything is coherent, and you can make adjustments to refine your work.

 Promoting your blogs online

 After a blog post is complete, you need to think about the ways to promote it online.
 You can use apps on social media like Facebook or direct advertisements from search engines to bring in more traffic.
 A GDPR compliant mailing list also sends blogs via email to potential customers.